-Because Cottey College considers student health and safety of the utmost importance,
+Cottey College considers student health and safety of the utmost importance.
+As such,

-- No student seeking emergency medical treatment for the abuse of alcohol or drugs or assisting another student in obtaining such treatment will be subject to College issued punitive sanctions. - Student(s) seeking medical amnesty will be required to attend a substance abuse education session or assessment. - Students(s) acting as a Good Samaritan may be required to attend a substance abuse education session or assessment. - Serious and/or repeated incidents will prompt a higher degree of concern and response and may include other sanctions at the discretion of the vice president for student life.
+- no student seeking emergency medical treatment for the abuse of alcohol or drugs or assisting another student in obtaining such treatment will be subject to Collegeissued punitive sanctions; - student(s) seeking medical amnesty will be required to attend a substance abuse education session or assessment; - students(s) acting as a Good Samaritan may be required to attend a substance abuse education session or assessment; and - Serious and/or repeated incidents will prompt a higher degree of concern and response and may include other sanctions at the discretion of the vice president for student life.